 Our nation was founded on many basic rights and freedoms.
 Through the last several hundred years, many groups have struggled for one of our most precious rights—the right to vote.
 They have marched; they have protested; and they have given their lives for the right to cast a ballot.

 Our goal at Kids Voting is to empower young people early in life to participate in our democracy and let their voices be heard.
 By participating in Kids Voting students learn about government, democracy, voting, and the rights and responsibilities of citizenship.
 The program creates an expectation that they will become lifelong, informed voters at age 18.

 Then on or near Election Day, via Kids Voting USA's on-line voting system called DoubleClick Democracy, students have the opportunity to vote on many of the same candidates and issues as the adult voters.
 Kids Voting has always had a "trickle-up" effect, that is, students "teaching" parents about the importance of becoming informed, registering, and voting.

-By actively participating in Kids Voting Missouri, STUDENT VOICES CAN BE HEARD!
+By participating in Kids Voting Missouri, STUDENT VOICES CAN BE HEARD!